-The system also provides warnings to drivers of non-connected vehicles using highly visible, rectangular rapid flashing beacons on both sides of the road.
+The system also provides warnings to drivers of non-connected vehicles using highly visible, rectangular rapid-flashing beacons on both sides of the road.
 This pilot will also help the City develop a process for retrofitting older infrastructure with the new connected vehicle technology.
+TAPCO Pilot

 - Placemaking Program

-The Artbox Program strives to honor and celebrate people and cultural histories, and advance equity and safety in Austin.
 The Artbox Program provides Austin neighborhoods and business districts the opportunity to enhance Austin Transportation’s (ATD) traffic signal (utility) cabinets with community-inspired artwork created by local artists.
-The program helps to beauty neighborhoods and business districts, encourages civic pride, and expresses a community’s special character for others to see, learn and enjoy.
+The program helps to beauty neighborhoods and business districts, encourages civic pride and expresses a community’s special character for others to see, learn and enjoy.
 View current Artboxes and their locations

-Additionally, three nearby utility boxes will be decorated as part of the Smart Mobility Office’s Artbox program.
+Additionally, three nearby utility boxes have been decorated as part of the Artbox program.
 The Artbox at the southwest corner of Bettie Naylor and Colorado Street will feature the original 1978 Gilbert Baker Pride Flag, the 2017 Philadelphia Pride Flag, the 2018 Progress Pride Flag by Daniel Quasar and the 2021 Intersex Progressive Pride Flag designed by Valentino Vecchietti.
-Select this link to learn more about these flags or fill out this survey to provide feedback on the eight other flags that should be displayed on the two other artboxes in the area.
+Learn more about the flags here.

-The University of Texas at Austin (UT), Austin Transportation (ATD), and local non-profit Jail to Jobs were selected as awardees of the National Science Foundation’s Civic Innovation Challenge to create a community mobility hub.
+The University of Texas at Austin (UT), Austin Transportation (ATD) and local non-profit Jail to Jobs were selected as awardees of the National Science Foundation’s Civic Innovation Challenge to create a community hub for smart mobility.
 The Civic Innovation Challenge is a national research and action competition that supports ready-to-implement pilot projects that have the potential to produce scalable, sustainable, and transferable solutions to address community-identified challenges.
 The community hub seeks to address community-identified transportation challenges in the Georgian Acres neighborhood.
 Mobility hubs are places in a community that bring together multiple types of transportation—like e-scooters, carshare, a neighborhood circulator service, and other ways for people to get to where they want to go without a private vehicle.
 The project team also proposed providing additional services in the hub that had been requested by the community, such as Wi-Fi and access to community services.
-To learn more, please visit the project website: https://sites.utexas.edu/nsf-civic/
+To learn more, please visit the project website.

 - Past Initiatives